 -Disorientation, drunken gait

--Weakness, fatigue, lassitude, heavy legs, slight swelling of hands and face
+-Weakness, fatigue, lassitude, heavy legs, and slight swelling of hands and face

 -Breathlessness and breathing irregularly